DEVELOPER TOOLS

 01What's the difference between UUID v4 and v7?

-v4 is fully random (122 bits of randomness). v7 prefixes the random portion with a millisecond timestamp, so IDs sort by creation time. v7 is gentler on database indexes and easier to debug.
+v4 is fully random (122 bits of randomness). v7 prefixes the random portion with a millisecond timestamp, so IDs sort by creation time.
+Both versions are defined in RFC 9562. v7 is gentler on database indexes and easier to debug.

 02Are these really unique?

-Effectively yes. v4 has 2^122 possible values — you'd need to generate over a trillion per second for years before a collision is even plausible. v7 adds time to the front, which makes collisions even rarer.
+Effectively yes. v4 has 2^122 possible values, so you'd need to generate over a trillion per second for years before a collision is even plausible. v7 adds time to the front, which makes collisions even rarer.

 03Can I use a UUID as a security token?